auth0/docs/articles/integrations/aws.md

 This is a *dynamic* policy that gives access to a folder in a bucket.
 The folder name will be set based on an attribute of a SAML token digitally signed that Auth0 exchanges with AWS on your behalf (step 3).

-The `<%= "${saml:sub}" %>` will be automagically mapped from the authenticated user (`sub` means `subject`, that will equal to the user identifier).
-This means that the __original__ identity of the user can be used throughout the system: your app, S3, etc.
+The `<%= "${saml:sub}" %>` will be automatically mapped from the authenticated user (`sub` means `subject`, that will equal the user identifier).
+This means that the **original** identity of the user can be used throughout the system: your app, S3, etc.

-## Getting the AWS Token for an authenticated user
+## Getting the AWS token for an authenticated user

-When a user authenticates with Auth0 you will get back an `id_token` (a [JWT](/jwt)).
-You would then use this `id_token` to request Auth0 and AWS Token using the delegation endpoint:
+When a user authenticates with Auth0, you will get back an `id_token` (as a [JWT](/jwt)).
+You then use this `id_token` to request an Auth0 and AWS Token using the delegation endpoint.

-This is a sample Request on the delegation endpoint
+This is a sample Request on the delegation endpoint:

     POST https://${account.namespace}/delegation